edcalderin/StudentDropout-Prediction-Mlops/README.md

 The primary aim of this endeavor is the formulation of a resilient machine learning model, one that excels in accurately prognosticating instances of student attrition within educational establishments.
 This aspiration is fortified through the strategic application of MLOps methodologies.
 By harnessing the capabilities of AWS's technological stack and employing Terraform for the facilitation of Infrastructure as Code (IaC), a comprehensive end-to-end data pipeline is poised to materialize.

-This intricate pipeline encompasses a spectrum of functionalities including streamlined orchestration, real-time streaming predictions, meticulous experiment monitoring, and the seamless integration of continuous integration/continuous deployment (CI/CD) protocols via GitHub workflows.
+This intricate pipeline encompasses a spectrum of functionalities including streamlined orchestration, real-time streaming predictions, meticulous experiment monitoring, and the seamless integration of continuous integration/continuous deployment/continuous training (CI/CD/CT) protocols via GitHub workflows.
 It is imperative to underscore that this holistic approach extends to encompassing both unit and integration tests, thereby fortifying the reliability and efficacy of the model.
 Furthermore, the incorporation of meticulously crafted shell scripts serves as a cornerstone, driving automated processes that underpin efficient model deployment mechanisms.

 ## Dataset